Mobile SEO: A Beginner's Guide

 On top all of the best general mobile SEO practices listed above, make sure to:

 • Set up canonical tags.
-In some cases, for instance when using Shopify, your product pages might end up being duplicated on different URLs (e.g. main and collection product pages).
+In some cases, for instance, when using Shopify, your product pages might end up being duplicated on different URLs (e.g. main and collection product pages).
 Set up canonical tags pointing to your main product page to avoid duplicate content issues.

 • Sort out filter indexing.
-Filtering is an incredible way to ease site navigation and improve mobile SEO of your eCommerce store.
+Filtering is an incredible way to ease site navigation and improve the mobile SEO of your eCommerce store.
 However, if you create too many filters and all of the pages are indexed, it can once again create duplicate content issues.
 Organize the number of filters and their pages by following the best product filtering practices for mobile SEO.

 • Use eCommerce tools for mobile SEO.
 WordPress SEO plugins or Shopify apps for SEO are designed to improve your store’s performance on mobile search.